oneapi-src/oneDNN/tests/benchdnn/doc/driver_prelu.md

 ```
 where N and M are integer numbers.

-N describes source tensor dimensions and represents a 1D, 2D or 3D spatial
+N describes source tensor dimensions.
+This represents tensor with the
-problem with the following logical dimensions: N, C, D, H, W.
+following logical dimensions: N, C, D, H, W. Consider removing each `xN` from
+the end to specify fewer dimensions.
+PReLU supports 1D up to 5D tensors.

 M describes weights tensor dimensions containing alpha parameter for PReLU
 primitive and supports broadcast-semantics.
 Weights tensor can be used with